ckan/ckan/doc/contributing/documentation.rst

 .. seealso::

-   Jacob Kaplon-Moss's `Writing Great Documentation <http://jacobian.org/writing/great-documentation/>`_
+   Jacob Kaplan-Moss's `Writing Great Documentation <http://jacobian.org/writing/great-documentation/>`_
      A series of blog posts about writing technical docs, a lot of our guidelines were based on this.